 What does this mean?

-The data contains operational intelligence for IT, security, and business and is therefore of immense value.
-Log analytics can help you gain value from this data by searching, analyzing, and visualizing machine data generated by your IT systems and technology infrastructure to gain operational insights.
-They can help you detect anomalous activity proactively, in real-time, and reactively during an incident-response event.
+The data contains IT, security, and business operational intelligence and is of immense value.
+Log analytics can help you gain weight from this data by searching, analyzing, and visualizing machine data generated by your IT systems and technology infrastructure to gain operational insights.
+They can help you detect abnormal activity proactively, in real-time, and reactively during an incident-response event.

-But huge amounts of network log data also mean security loopholes.
-In a world where thousands of layers get added to your IT infrastructure every day, knowing what is happening in your infrastructure is challenging.
+But vast amounts of network log data also mean security loopholes.
+In a world where thousands of layers get added to your IT infrastructure daily, knowing what is happening in your infrastructure is challenging.

 Can centralized logging address this concern?